e-clearing-net/OCHP/OCHP.md

 For some data fields a [http://en.wikipedia.org/wiki/Regular_expression](Regular Expression) is provided as an additional but very precise definition of the data format.

+The character *>* in front of any data field indicates a choice of multiple possibilities.

+The character *~* appended to any data field indicates the implementation as XML attribute instead of an element.